Waterfalls of Grey Highlands

 The Webwood Falls Nature Reserve is a property that was donated by Mr. James Horwood, a long time supported of the Bruce Trail Conservancy and its namesake in honour of both his parents.
 The one time homestead is now under permanent protection as part of the Bruce Trail Conservation Corridor.
 Off the beaten path you can find the entrance at the curve in teh road where and old garage still stands which now makes effort to support the fleeting population of barn swallows.
 With trails on either side of the falls, it is surrounded by regenerating fields, mature Sugar Maple forest and several endangered fauna species.

 Exploring the surrounding trails you will come upon a viewing platform and the remains of perennial gardens from where the homestead once stood.
-Click on the here for directions.
+Click here for directions.

 Waterfalls of Grey County